Oak Hill, West Virginia

 Oak Hill is a city in Fayette County, West Virginia, United States.
 The population was 8,179 at the 2020 census.
 It is part of the Beckley metropolitan area.

+Country singer Hank Williams died in Oak Hill on his way to a concert on January 1, 1953.
 The city is also home to the historic Oak Hill Railroad Depot which still stands today as an artisan shop.
-Country singer Hank Williams died in Oak Hill on his way to a concert on January 1, 1953.
 More recently, recreation has become a leading industry as the city neighbors the New River Gorge National Park and Preserve.